Christine B. Ambrosone, PhD

 Understanding the molecular drivers of aggressive breast cancer in Black women and how these are different in white women.

 Black women are 42 percent more likely to die of their breast cancer than white women.
 Those diagnosed with breast cancer are more likely to be younger than newly diagnosed white women and are two times more likely to be diagnosed with triple-negative breast cancer (TNBC), an aggressive subtype of the disease.
 Drs.
 Ambrosone and Hong are investigating several biological and lifestyle factors that may influence the incidence of TNBC in Black women.
-This work may provide new insights at the population level into why some women develop more aggressive breast tumors so that personalized prevention and treatment can be designed.
+This work may provide new insights into why some women develop more aggressive breast tumors so that personalized prevention and treatment can be designed.

 Dr. Ambrosone is a Distinguished Professor of Oncology, Chair of the Department of Cancer Prevention and Control, and Senior Vice President for Population Sciences at Roswell Park Comprehensive Cancer Center.
 She is also co-leader of the CCSG Population Sciences Program.
 She was formerly a member of NCI’s EPIC Study Section and the ACS’s study section on Carcinogenesis, Nutrition and the Environment, and has served on several special emphasis panels and SPORE reviews.
 She is former Senior Editor for Cancer Research, was a member of the Board of Scientific Advisors to the Director of the National Cancer Institute until 2012, and served on the Interagency Breast Cancer and Environmental Research Coordinating Committee, established by the US Secretary of Health and Human Services to examine the state of the science on breast cancer and the environment and provide recommendations for future directions in research.